 The defective block shall be replaced by the first available good spare block of the Group.
+If a replacement block exists in the SDL for the Group, then the first available good Spare Sector is the good block immediately following the last replacement block recorded in the SDL for the Group.
+If no replacement block exists in the SDL for the Group, then the first available good Spare Block of the Group is the block immediately following the last Data Block of the Group.
 Spare Blocks found to be defective will appear as gaps in the Spare Area.
 If there is no good spare block left in the Group, viz. there are less than 16 sectors left in the Group, this shall be indicated by setting the Spare Area Full flag to ONE (figure 36) in the SDL for the corresponding Group, and the defective block shall be replaced by the first available good spare block of another Group.
-The Forced Reassignment Marking (FRM, see 17.7) set to ZERO, the sector number of the first sector in the defective block, and the sector number of the first sector in its final replacement block shall be recorded in the SDL as an SDL entry.
+In this case the first sector number of the defective block and the first sector number of the final replacement block shall be recorded in the SDL as a SDL entity, and the Forced Reassignment Marking (FRM; see 17.7) shall be set to ZERO.